-A doctor who attended a person during their last illness, or who examined the body after death, must sign and send to the BDM The officer in charge of the administrative section of a court, which is known as the registry.
-See also prothonotary. a notification of the death, as prescribed by section 37(1) of the BDMR Act, within 48 hours of the death.
+A doctor who attended a person during their last illness, or who examined the body after death, must sign and send to the Births, Deaths and Marriages registrar (‘BDM registrar‘) and the funeral director concerned, a notification of the death, as prescribed by section 37(1) of the BDMR Act, within 48 hours of the death.

 The name and address of the medical practitioner who certified the death can be found in the schedule 5 form (under the Births, Deaths and Marriages Registration Regulations 1997 (Vic)) entitled ‘Notice of signing medical certificate concerning death’.
 A copy of this form must be delivered or sent to one of the persons required to notify the BDM registrar within 48 hours of the death.
-This notice, however, shall not be issued if the doctor is required to report the death to a coroner or a police officer (s 37(4)).
+This notice, however, shall not be issued if the doctor is required to report the death to a coroner or a police officer (s 37(4) BDMR Act).

-Where a death occurs in hospital, these legal requirements A document that sets out what a person wants to happen to their money and other property after they die. be seen to by the medical staff (s 39(1)).
+Where a death occurs in hospital, these legal requirements will be seen to by the medical staff (s 39(1) BDMR Act).
 If the death occurs in a private house, by the funeral director.
 If the services of a funeral director have not been obtained and the death occurs in a private house, notification must be forwarded to the BDM registrar in the prescribed form.
-This form can be obtained, free of (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case., from the office of the BDM registrar by the person disposing of the body (s 39(1)).
+This form can be obtained, free of charge, from the office of the BDM registrar by the person disposing of the body (s 39(1) BDMR Act).